ROCm/rocALUTION/docs/usermanual/windows-installation.rst

    %HIP_PATH%\bin

-Building
+Build
 ^^^^^^^^

 Below are steps to build using the `rmake.py` script.
 The user can build either:

 * library

-* library + client
+* library and client

 You only need (library) if you call rocALUTION from your code and only want the library built.
 The client contains testing and benchmark tools.  rmake.py will print to the screen the full cmake command being used to configure rocALUTION based on your rmake command line options.
 This full cmake command can be used in your own build scripts if you want to bypass the python helper script for a fixed set of build options.

-Build Library
+Build library
 ^^^^^^^^^^^^^

 Common uses of rmake.py to build (library) are